English language emergency line

 Authorities announce a 'typhoon day' on local radio and television stations.
 This includes International Community Radio Taipei (ICRT), which broadcasts in English.

-Updates on typhoons and other severe weather are available from the Taiwan Central Weather Bureau.
+Updates on typhoons and other severe weather are available from the Taiwan Central Weather Administration.
 You can also keep up to date by checking:

 To prepare yourself in case of a typhoon: